10 Best TradingView Alternatives in 2026 (Free & Paid)

 If you eventually want premium features, compare upgrade pricing.
 A $10/mo premium plan costs $120/year.
 A $40/mo plan costs $480.
 Over time, that difference is significant.

-If you want the most complete free experience: ChartingLens gives you the most features on its free tier: 15+ indicators, AI signals, AI assistant, insider data, superinvestor tracking, auto pattern recognition, and real-time data for stocks and crypto.
+If you want the most complete free experience: ChartingLens gives you the most features on its free tier: 15+ indicators, AI signals, AI assistant, insider data, hedge fund holdings, auto pattern recognition, and real-time data for stocks and crypto.
 No other platform matches this combination at zero cost.

 If Level 2 market depth matters to your day trading: Moomoo includes free Level 2 data with a brokerage account — something most platforms charge separately for.